burcuicen/trend-vortex-backend/README.md

 ## Base URL

-The base URL for all API requests is: `http://localhost:3000/api`
+The base URL for all API requests is: `https://trend-vortex-backend.herokuapp.com/api` The swagger documentation for the API can be found at: `https://trend-vortex-backend.herokuapp.com/api-docs`

 ## API Routes